FIFO Explained: The Simple, Default Method for Calculating Your Capital Gains

 Neither method is universally "better"—the optimal choice depends on your financial goals for the year.
 FIFO is simple and good for long-term gains, while LIFO can be a strategic tool for minimizing tax in the short term.

-The best part is, you don't have to stick to one. taxtallee allows you to model the outcome of any sale using different methods, giving you the data to make an informed decision before you trade.
+The best part is, you don’t have to stick to just one strategy. taxtallee allows you to model each option in real time, giving you the clarity to make informed, tax-aware decisions before placing a trade.